Covid surge testing to begin in areas around Manchester after variant found | ITV News

-Covid: Surge testing to begin in Manchester - here are the postcodes where residents should now get tested
+Covid surge testing to begin in areas around Manchester after Kent mutation variant found

-Surge testing is to begin in areas around Manchester after a new Covid-19 variant was found.
+Thousands of people in Manchester will be tested for coronavirus after a mutation of the more transmissible Kent variant was detected there.

-Four cases in two unconnected households in the Moss Side area of the city were found with the E484K mutation, which is linked to the known Kent strain, according to Manchester City Council.
+Some 10,000 extra tests will be rolled out in the region from today, after four people from two unconnected households were found to be infected with the E484K mutation, which is linked to the Kent strain, Manchester City Council said.

-The variant found in Manchester was first identified in Bristol and South Gloucestershire, Dr Will Welfare, Deputy Director for Health Protection at PHE North West, said.

-Authorities are investigating to see if this Covid strain has spread further.

-Surge testing will now be deployed in the Manchester area, meaning people will be strongly encouraged by the government to take a coronavirus test this week, regardless of whether they are showing symptoms.

-From Tuesday, surge testing will begin and more than 10,000 tests will be supplied to the area.
+This follows similar surges in testing in Sefton, Merseyside, and areas in Bristol and south Gloucestershire, after variants were found.

-More testing sites will be set up so that everyone over the age of 16, who lives, works or studies in the affected area can get a test as quickly as possible.
+Extra testing sites will be set up to enable anyone aged over 16 who lives, works or studies in the affected areas - which includes postcodes in Hulme, Moss Side, Whalley Range and Fallowfield.

 Everyone living in these Manchester postcodes are being asked to take a Covid test: